 (Note: If you do not see the tool bar, as shown in the image below, go to View, then Show Toolbar.)

-Once the edit was done, I closed the brushes.
-To show the pins, I activated the brush tool again.
-When the mouse moves over the image, the brush pins show up, solid white circles.
-If you wish to edit/alter a brushed area, click on the pin and change as needed.
+To show all of the pins, activate the brush tool again.
+As you move your mouse over the image, the brush pins show up as solid white circles.
+If you wish to edit or alter an already brushed area, just click on the pin and change as needed.

 Hello!
 I’m Amanda, a quirky, introverted Mom of four, who is passionate about helping others learn their cameras and editing software.
 I also currently homeschool my four kids, ages 13 to 6, all whom run away when they see me carrying my camera.
 Visit me at my website and facebook page.